corispade/School_District_Analysis/README.md

 ![wrong](https://github.com/corispade/School_District_Analysis/blob/main/Resources/Thomas/thomas_school_summary_wrong.png)

-* After correcting the DataFrame by updating the Thomas High School count to account for 10th, 11th and 12th graders only, the school summary for Thomas High School was only marginally affected:
+* After correcting the DataFrame by updating the Thomas High School count to account for 10th, 11th and 12th graders only, the school summary for Thomas High School was only marginally affected (reference chart below):
   * The average math score reduced by 0.06.
   * The average reading score increased by 0.05.
   * The % Passing Math reduced by 0.09%
   * The % Passing Reading reduced by 0.29%
   * The % Overall Passing reduced by 0.31%

-Corrected School Summary DataFrame for reference:

 ![right](https://github.com/corispade/School_District_Analysis/blob/main/Resources/Thomas/thomas_school_summary.png)